VCVRack/rack-plugin-toolchain/README.md

 There are two ways to build the toolchains:
 - Locally on GNU/Linux: Uses your system's compilers to build the toolchains.
-- In a Docker container: This method uses an Arch Linux base image and installs all dependencies necessary to build the toolchains.
+- In a Docker container: This method uses a Ubuntu base image and installs all dependencies necessary to build the toolchains.

 **NOTE:** The official VCV Rack plugin build system is based on Arch Linux.